openlandmap/scikit-map/CONTRIBUTING.md

 ## Issue reporting and suggestions

-For reporting issues and making feature suggestions please refer to the [issue tracker](https://github.com/scikit-map/scikit-map/issues) using the existing templates:
+For reporting issues and making feature suggestions please refer to the [issue tracker](https://github.com/openlandmap/scikit-map/issues) using the existing templates:

 ## Contributing code and documentation

 ### Initial setup

-1. Clone the repo: `git clone https://github.com/scikit-map/scikit-map.git`
+1. Clone the repo: `git clone https://github.com/openlandmap/scikit-map.git`
 2. Install dependencies (not needed if only contributing documentation):
   - for the Python package: `pip install -r requirements.txt` into a Python 3.6+ environment

 ### Development

-All changes to code and documentation should be made in a separate branch, created from an up-to-date local `master`.
+All changes to code and documentation should be made in a separate branch, created from an up-to-date local `main`.
 The **branch name** must refer a open issue (``i{ISSUE_ID}``):

 ```
-git checkout master
+git checkout main
 git pull
 git checkout -b i0

 git add [CHANGED FILES]
 git commit -m "closes #0; [GENERAL COMMENT]"

-git checkout master
+git checkout main
 git pull
 git merge i0
 git push